Proudly Serving the Entire Great State of Colorado!

 • Mobile Home Insurance: $500–$1,500 per year

-Provides coverage for structural damage, liability, and personal belongings in mobile or manufactured homes in Elbert County.
+Provides coverage for structural damage, liability, and personal belongings in mobile or manufactured homes.
+Elbert County’s rural areas often feature mobile homes, which may benefit from additional windstorm or hail coverage.

 • Pet Insurance: $300–$700 per year

-Covers veterinary care for pets, including accidents and illnesses.
-Popular for rural residents with working dogs or outdoor pets.
+Covers veterinary care for accidents, illnesses, and routine check-ups.
+Particularly valuable for rural residents with working dogs, outdoor cats, or livestock-guarding animals.

 • Condominium Insurance: $300–$600 per year

-Protects personal property and liability, as well as gaps left by HOA master policies.
-Ideal for residents of smaller communities in Elbert County.
+Protects personal property, liability, and gaps left by HOA master policies.
+Perfect for smaller condominium developments in towns like Elizabeth or Kiowa.

 • High-Value Home Insurance: $3,500–$6,500+ per year

-Designed for luxury or custom-built homes, offering extended coverage for unique features, valuable items, and larger properties.
+Designed for luxury homes and custom-built properties, offering extended protection for unique features, high-value personal items, and increased liability coverage.

 • Umbrella Insurance: $200–$600 per year